piledriver program

 About the Piledriver Slough Study

-The Piledriver Study is a 10-year study to monitor fish passage and beaver dams along the Piledriver Slough from the Levee site to Bailey Bridge.
-This project is led by the Tanana Valley Watershed Association (TVWA) in consultation with Alaska Department of Fish and Game and in partnership with the Salcha Elementary School and others.
-TVWA’s partnership with Salcha Elementary School enables students to connect with nature and gain scientific skills.
-TVWA sets minnow traps out 3 times each year along the Upper and Lower Piledriver Slough as well as the 23 Mile Slough.
-During this time TVWA connects with the students and teachers at the Salcha Elementary to conduct citizen science field trips.
-Students learn about fish monitoring, beaver activity, riparian changes, invasive and local plant species, observation skills via habitat assessments and water quality monitoring.
-This project is funded by an agreement with the Alaska Railroad Corporation.
+The Piledriver Study was a 10-year study to monitor fish passage and beaver dams along the Piledriver Slough from the Levee site to Bailey Bridge.
+This project was led by the Tanana Valley Watershed Association (TVWA) in consultation with Alaska Department of Fish and Game and in partnership with the Salcha Elementary School.
+TVWA’s partnership with Salcha Elementary School enabled students to connect with nature and gain scientific skills.
+TVWA staff set minnow traps out three times each year along the Upper and Lower Piledriver Slough, as well as the 23 Mile Slough.
+During this time TVWA connected with the students and teachers at the Salcha Elementary to conduct citizen science field trips.
+Students learned about fish monitoring, beaver activity, riparian changes, invasive and local plant species, observation skills via habitat assessments and water quality monitoring.
+This project was a unique long term effort that was funded by an agreement with the Alaska Railroad Corporation.

 Student Scientists

 In partnership with Salcha Elementary, TVWA created youth science education curriculum connecting nature and education in an outdoor setting.
-The curriculum includes how to conduct water quality, fish identification, habitat assessment, and healthy bugs.
-The students sample three times a year with TVWA staff.
-Each child is equipped with a tool kit containing supplies.
-Every year this program is enriched by the enthusiasm of the students and the innovative ideas of the teachers.
-In 2014 the Salcha Kindergarden class won 1st place in the their division of the School District Science Fair with their observations from this program.
+The curriculum included how to conduct water quality, fish identification, habitat assessment, and healthy bugs.
+Each student scientist was equipped with a tool kit containing sampling supplies.
+In 2014 the Salcha kindergarten class won 1st place in the their division of the School District Science Fair with their observations from the project.

 Piledriver Annual Reports (click to view)